 Living with osteoporosis can be scary.
-Fortunately, New England Physicians offers effective ways to detect the problem and provide treatment.
+Fortunately, our Metrowest and St. Vincent physicians offers effective ways to detect the problem and provide treatment.
 We can help you take action to prevent or slow down bone loss.
-Since osteoporosis can be a silent disease, it’s important to visit us for a bone density test in Worcester if you have a history in your family or you notice certain symptoms, such as:
+Since osteoporosis can be a silent disease, it’s important to visit us for a bone density test if you have a history in your family or you notice certain symptoms, such as:

 - Bone Fracture from Minor Movement

 - Back or Neck Pain

 - Stooped Posture

 Both men and women are prone to developing osteoporosis (porous bones) as they age.
 This is particularly true if they are older than age 60.
 However, women are more prone to this disease than men.
 The condition usually develops over the course of many years.
 That’s why it’s important to pay attention to any warning signs.

 If you believe you are at risk for developing osteoporosis, schedule an appointment at our family clinics.
 We can perform tests to determine if you are at risk: Certain risk factors increase the chance of developing the disease.
 They include:

 - Family History of the Disease

 - Long-Term Use of Corticosteroids